danburzo/toolbox/README.md

 * [Ractive](https://github.com/ractivejs/ractive) — Next-generation DOM manipulation.
 * [Bluebird](https://github.com/petkaantonov/bluebird) — Bluebird is a full featured promise library with unmatched performance.

+### Web scraping

+* [artoo](https://github.com/medialab/artoo) is a client-side scraper; you enable it on a page via a bookmarklet to quickly prototype scrapers in the console -- you can also make your own custom bookmarklets via Gulp.

 # Data sets

 * [Awesome public datasets](https://github.com/caesar0301/awesome-public-datasets)